-This hypothesis will in 2019 be tested with all system users.
-Indeed, under the EU network code on Capacity Allocation Mechanisms (NC CAM), under the so called Incremental Capacity process, we are obliged to assess demand for socalled Interconnection Points (IP's), by following a structured process leading from demand assessment to offers and ultimately contracts for incremental capacities with interested users.
+Under the EU network code on Capacity Allocation Mechanisms (NC CAM), we are obliged to assess demand for so-called Interconnection Points (IP's), by following a structured process leading from demand assessment to offers and ultimately contracts for incremental capacities with interested users.

-Thus, interests are aligned: We want to make sure user needs are met, users want to make sure their voices are heard and they are able to book the capacities they need, possibly as newly-formed incremental capacities, and the EU and regulators want to make sure there is an open, inclusive, and transparent process, and that all user voices are heard.
+Thus, interests are aligned: We want to make sure user needs are met, users want to make sure their voices are heard, and they can book the capacities they need, possibly as newly-formed incremental capacities, and the EU and regulators want to make sure there is an open, inclusive, and transparent process, and that all user voices are heard.

-Although only our border point with Germany (Ellund) is a current IP in a EU-legal sense, we would like to treat also future "IP Faxe" (future export to Poland) and our other points to the NC CAM process to a wide extent, however recognizing unique characteristics of each point.
+Although only our border point with Germany (Ellund) is a current IP according to the EU definition, we would like to treat also future "IP Faxe" (future export to Poland) and our other points to the NC CAM process to a wide extent, however recognizing unique characteristics of each point.

-At entry point Nybro, used by Danish gas production (as well as, in the future, by Norwegian imports as part of the combined "Entry Europipe 2" point), it is relevant to consider long-term capacity contracts having conditions precedent on e.g. gas field development milestones.
+At entry point Nybro, used by Danish gas production (as well as, in the future, by Norwegian imports as part of the "Entry North Sea" point), it is relevant to consider long-term capacity contracts having conditions precedent on e.g., gas field development milestones.

-With the new Joint Balancing Zone with Sweden, there are no dedicated capacity products for transportation between Denmark and Sweden.
-The robustness of the system is secured via an Interconnection Agreement between Energinet and the Swedish TSO, Swedegas.
+With the Joint Balancing Zone with Sweden, there are no dedicated capacity products for transportation between Denmark and Sweden.
+The robustness of the system is secured via an Interconnection Agreement between Energinet and the Swedish TSO, Nordion.